alienfxfiend/Prelude-in-C/Yahoo-8Ball-Pool-Clone/README.md

 * default Table dither effect. & Grainy Felt Texture For Table.
 * Balls In Motion Effect When Struck & Rolling.
 * Kibitzer (Cheat) Mode: Shows/ Traces All Predicted Trajectory Paths Taken When Hit By Current Shot Strength & Aim.
-* Better DrawAimingAids() To Dynamically Better Reflect Tip/ Edge Angled Shots.
+* Better DrawAimingAids() To Dynamically Better Reflect Contact-Ball Tip/ Edge Angled Shots.
 * Some Visual Feedback When Targetting Wrong Player's Balls.
 * AI Should Handle Bank Shots And English Spin Better /w Better Shot Handling Logic/ Planning/ Decision Making.
 * In Enabling Fouls To Work In Tandem /w 'Pocket Indicator Arrow', The Foul Text Was Overriden (It Currently Does Not Display) —Needs Revamped code Fix.